Limited by ethics or not, whichever tactic the seller deploys requires that he insert himself in the buyer’s business.

 What to do when limited by ethics and the 7 P’s

 Sometimes though, a seller is constrained on freely playing about with these P’s because of ethics or it is not sustainable.

 When pricing or ethics limit the negotiation potential, try wooing instead.
-Take medical representatives (commonly referred to as med reps) who’s job is to ‘sell’ their drugs to doctors.
+Take medical representatives (commonly referred to as med reps) who’s job is to ‘sell’ their drugs to doctors (specifically, prescribers).
 Or, some bank relationship managers (RMs) whose job is to seek institutions with access to large sums of money.
 And having done so, convince them to deposit the funds with them.
 Such institutions could be churches with funds from members’ collections, or non-governmental organizations, donor funds.

 Missionary selling by medreps